 The head of the pancreas.
 He or she may also remove the body of the pancreas.

 Duodenum.
 This is the first part of your small intestine.

 Gallbladder and part of the common bile duct

 After surgery, bile from your liver, food from your stomach, and digestive juices from the remaining part of your pancreas all enter the small intestine through a new connection.

-A: Many people with cancer get a second opinion from another doctor.
+Many people with cancer get a second opinion from another healthcare provider.
 There are many reasons to get a second opinion.
 These are some of the reasons.

 The person is not comfortable with the treatment decision.

 There are different ways to treat the cancer.

 The person is not able to see a cancer expert.